ElektraInitiative/libelektra/doc/decisions/warning-array.md

 notation which is limited to 100 entries.
 The notation of `#00` is against the design [decision made](array.md).

-Furthermore if the number of warnings is exceeded, the earliest entries are overwritten which might yield the most useful warning messages.

 ## Constraints

-- The number of entries should stay limited but may be more than 100 entries.

 ## Assumptions